hansieso/Portfolio/design/README.md

 <img src="https://github.com/hansieso/Portfolio/blob/33c699c6e72f48223be60e1d90509e77f1ce3b05/Github%20Portfolio%20Pictures/landingp.png" alt="Final SoundWave Logo" width="400">

-## Project 2: UI/UX Design - Mobile App Redesign
+## UI/UX Design - Mobile App Redesign

 - **Challenge:** Redesign a mobile app for improved user experience.
 - **Description:** In this project, we aimed to enhance the user experience of an existing mobile app by revamping its interface and functionality.
 The goal was to create an app that offers an intuitive, user-friendly, and visually appealing experience for our users.
 The redesign focused on streamlining the user journey, improving navigation, and enhancing the overall aesthetic.